labouz/NEPIP_NGA/1_vCtrl_wrkFlw/vCtrl_wrkFlw.md

 <br></br>

 Repo owners from earlier, you notice there is a bug in createIssue.R.
 Let's assign our partners to fix the bug by assigning them an *Issue* on GitHub.

   *  Copy and paste the R script into your test repo, commit and push the changes.
   *  Contributors, pull changes.
   *  Owners, let's create an issue.
 Hit the green **New Issue** button.
   *  Write a summary of the issue and assign the issue to the other person.
-  *  Other person, fix issue, leave comment, and close issue.
+  *  Other person, fix issue, leave comment (something that includes "Issue #1"), and close issue.

 ![Create and issue and assign it](../images/1_assignissue.jpg)